 In our research, we’ve found that the position of your banner could make a difference in your consent rates.
 For example, placing your banner at the top of your page could boost your consent rates by 16%.

 It’s really easy: when embedding your banner, choose the top of the page.

 If you’re using iubenda, our Privacy Controls and Cookie Solution allows you to choose the placement you like the most and see the result live with the visual dashboard.

 You should rely on a CMP that is built keeping in mind the strictest regulations and the best practices to increase your consent rates.

-Our Cookie Solution does just that.
+Our Privacy Controls and Cookie Solution does just that.

 Attorney-level solutions to make your websites and apps compliant with the law across multiple countries and legislations.